constantinevassil/tc-vagrant-vmware-centos-elasticsearch-kibana/README.md

 sudo journalctl --unit elasticsearch --since  "2016-10-30 18:17:16"
 ```

-Checking that Elasticsearch is runningedit
+Checking that Elasticsearch is running
 You can test that your Elasticsearch node is running by sending an HTTP request to port 9200 on localhost:

 ```bash